GROW South Dakota Community Programs

 Rockyford School & Batesland School

 GROW South Dakota built and renovated two schools to meet a critical need for underserved populations in distressed areas of South Dakota.
-This is an innovative financial structure to meet this critical need by creating two separate Limited Liability Companies (LLC) that utilized New Market Tax Credits and other loan funds to build/renovate the Rockyford and Batesland schools on the Lakota Pine Ridge Indian Reservation in Shannon County, South Dakota.
-Rockyford School LLC and Batesland School LLC, will lease the completed facilities back to the school districts in these low-income communities.
-The financial structure offered by GROW South Dakota allows the school district to build/renovate schools in these low-income communities.
-Not only will the Rockyford and Batesland schools increase educational resources for students, but they will also retain/create 356 jobs in the Shannon County School District.
+This was an innovative financial structure to meet this critical need by creating two separate Limited Liability Companies (LLC) that utilized New Market Tax Credits and other loan funds to build/renovate the Rockyford and Batesland schools on the Lakota Pine Ridge Indian Reservation in Oglala Lakota County, South Dakota.
+Rockyford School LLC and Batesland School LLC, leased the completed facilities back to the school district in these low-income communities.
+The financial structure offered by GROW South Dakota allowed the school district to build/renovate schools in these low-income communities.
+Not only did the Rockyford and Batesland schools increase educational resources for students, but they will also retained/created 356 jobs in the Oglala Lakota County School District.